Floquet stroboscopic divisibility in non-Markovian dynamics: Acknowledgments

-\textit{Acknowledgements:\textemdash} V.M.B. and T.H.K. acknowledge fruitful discussions with A. Chia and E. Munro, S. Restrepo, and S. Vinjanampathy.
-The authors are grateful for the financial support through the National Research Foundation and Ministry of Education Singapore (partly through the Tier 3 Grant ``Random numbers from quantum processes''); and travel support by the EU IP-SIQS.
-The research leading to these results has received funding from the European Research Council under the European Union’s Seventh Framework Programme (FP7/2007-2013) Grant Agreement No. 319286 Q-MAC and UK EPSRC funding EP/K038311/1.
-G.R. acknowledges the support from the Fondo Nacional de Desarrollo Cient\'ifico y Tecnol\'ogico (FONDECYT, Chile) under grant No. 1150653.
+V.M.B. and T.H.K. acknowledge fruitful discussions with A. Chia, I. Iakoupov, W. J. Munro,E. Munro, S. Restrepo, P. Strasberg, I. de Vega, and S. Vinjanampathy.The authors are grateful for the financial support through the National Research Foundation and Ministry of Education Singapore (partly through the Tier 3 Grant ``Random numbers from quantum processes''); and travel support by the EU IP-SIQS.
+The research leading to these results has received funding from the European Research Council under the European Union as Seventh Framework Programme (FP7/2007-2013) Grant Agreement No. 319286 Q-MAC and UK EPSRC funding EP/K038311/1.
+G.R. acknowledges the support from FONDECYT under grant No. 1150653.
+This research was also partially funded by Polisimulator project co-financed by Greece and the EU Regional Development Fund.